ruiyu0/ruiyu0.github.io/_pages/about.md

 I lead the **Intelligent Vision and Interaction Lab**.
 My research vision is to create intelligent systems that can perceive the dynamic, 3D world and interact with it in a human-centric, trustworthy, and beneficial manner.
 To achieve this, my lab's research is driven by three interconnected thrusts:

-* **3D Vision and Scene Intelligence:** We develop the foundational algorithms that allow machines to perceive, model, and synthesize the 3D world from visual data.
-Our research tackles core challenges in scene reconstruction, object recognition, and view synthesis to build intelligent systems that can understand and interact with their physical environment.
-This work lays the groundwork for the next generation of robotics and augmented reality.
+* **Visual Representation and Synthesis:** We build computational models that learn rich representations of the visual world.
+Our lab develops novel methods for machines to perceive their environment and **synthesize** new visual content, from reconstructing scenes to generating novel imagery.
+By creating powerful and flexible visual representations, we are laying the essential groundwork for more capable robotics and interactive AI.
 * **Human-Centered and Trustworthy AI:** We design and evaluate intelligent systems that augment human capabilities and foster equitable human-AI collaboration.
-This research spans from creating novel *assistive technologies* for people with disabilities to developing fundamentally *fair* and *privacy-preserving* machine learning models for society.
+This research spans from creating novel **assistive technologies** for people with disabilities to developing fundamentally **fair** and **privacy-preserving** machine learning models for society.
 * **AI in Medicine and Healthcare:** We develop robust and reliable AI to tackle high-stakes challenges in healthcare.
-Our goal is to enhance the quality of medical imaging and create specialized machine learning systems for tasks like segmentation and anomaly detection, providing powerful tools to support clinical decision-making.
+Our goal is to enhance the quality of **medical imaging** and create specialized machine learning systems for tasks like segmentation and anomaly detection, providing powerful tools to support clinical decision-making.

 <!-- ## To Prospective Students